SPCM HPC Cluster Management

 SPCM automatically installs and integrates the SLURM scheduler and the Ganglia web-based network monitoring suite with the Apache web server.

-SPCM is currently alpha-quality with a moratorium on new features until the existing code reaches a high level of cleanliness and robustness.
+SPCM is currently alpha-quality with a moratorium on major new features until the existing code reaches a high level of cleanliness and robustness.
 Only a few new features, such as integrating parallel filesystems, are planned for the more distant future.

 SPCM main menu: